 And believe it or not, this is a completely free service!
 And I don’t mean one of those ‘free walking tours’ where you’re pretty well expected to tip in lieu of paying, so #freenotfree.
 The organisation has a strict policy of not accepting tips although they do welcome donations through their website to help offset the administration costs of running the program.
 Or you may be able to coerce the guide into joining you for a drink or a coffee.
 The volunteers do it because they love their home town and are pleased to showcase it to the world.
 Amazing!
 If you’re lucky, your guide might even play a spot of piano for you.

-Brisbane Greeters is part of an international network, Global Greeters, dedicated to welcoming visitors to their home towns and taking the on guided walking tours to show some highlights and hidden gems, places you wouldn’t discover by yourself and stories to go with it
+Brisbane Greeters is part of an international network, International Greeter Association, dedicated to welcoming visitors to their home towns and taking the on guided walking tours to show some highlights and hidden gems, places you wouldn’t discover by yourself and stories to go with it

 The Brisbane group is supported by Brisbane City Council.
 Several cities in Australia also offer these tours (Sydney, Melbourne, Adelaide and Cairns).
 There are also branches in over 200 destinations all over the world, from Madagascar to Macedonia, Ghana to Germany, or Colombia to Croatia, and all the way in between.

 If there’s not a Global Greeters network in your area, the organisation can help you set up your own.
 Now, there’s something to keep you busy!!

 If you love walking tours, meeting new people, and discovering new places and hidden secrets, this could be for you.

 I’ll be signing up again soon with Brisbane Greeters for another free walking tour of Brisbane to discover some of Paddington’s secrets.